Public-Health-Scotland/shielding-survey/README.md

     - SeverelyImmunosuppressed: based off SeverelyImmunosuppressed and AdvisedGPImmunosuppressed
     - WorriedButNoLongerHighestRisk: based off CurrentApproachToManagingRisk and SeverelyImmunosuppressed
 5. We then made frequency tables of the different variables and groups of variables, both weighted and unweighted.
 This is done using the script shielding_analysis_weighted.R
+6. We then made crosstabs comparing each variable with several other variables.
+This is done using the script make_crosstabs.R